emqx/emqx-docs/en_US/access-control/authn/authn.md

 EMQX supports the simplest and most popular password authentication, which requires the client to provide credentials that can indicate identities, such as username, client ID, and the corresponding password.
 In some cases, users may choose to use some fields in the TLS certificate (such as the certificate's Common Name) as the client's identity credentials.
 Either way, these credentials are stored in advance in a database, where passwords are usually stored in salted and hashed form.

-The basic working principle of password authentication in EMQX is: The client will carry the identity credentials when  initiating a connect request, EMQX will query the database for the hashed password corresponding to the identity credentials provided by the client, and will only accept the connection after the match is successful.
+The basic working principle of password authentication in EMQX is: The client carries the identity credentials when initiating a connect request.
+EMQX queries the database for the hashed password corresponding to the identity credentials provided by the client, and only accepts the connection after the match is successful.

 ![emqx-authn-flow](./assets/emqx-authn-flow.png)